darrenleeyx/KM_EFCore/readme.md

     PM > Install-Package Microsoft.EntityFrameworkCore.SqlServer
     ```

+2. Add NuGet Package - EntityFrameworkCore.Tools to startup project (CodeFirst.Api)
+    ```console
+    PM > Install-Package Microsoft.EntityFrameworkCore.Tools
+    ```
+3. Add Project Reference -> From: CodeFirst.Api to CodeFirst.Persistence

-2. Create files:
+4. Create files:
     - Weather.cs (Entity)
     - WeatherConfiguration.cs (Schema design)
     - ApplicationDbContext.cs (Inherits from DbContext)
-    - Add into DI container
+    - Add database context into DI container
     - Provide connection string from startup project (Api)
     - Seed database
     - Expose endpoint to retrieve weather records

-3. Add NuGet Package - EntityFrameworkCore.Tools to startup project (CodeFirst.Api)
-    ```console
-    PM > Install-Package Microsoft.EntityFrameworkCore.Tools
-    ```

-4. Time to migrate the defined schemas into your database.
+5. Time to migrate the defined schemas into your database.
 Click [here](efcore-tools) for more information regarding the commands for EFCore.Tools

     - Add Migration (This will generate the migration file and not apply to the database yet)
     ```console